damianhakert/damianhakert.github.io/source/posts/2016-09-14-gitlab-live-event-recap.html.md

 **GitLab Product Vision**
 {: .panel-heading}
 <div class="panel-body">
 There are ten steps in the modern development lifecycle.
-From idea to product developers need a tool that takes a strong, all-inclusive approach to the development process.
-We have product that supports 8 of the [10 steps] and are working to ship the rest.
+From idea to production, developers need a tool that takes a strong, all-inclusive approach to the development process.
+GitLab currently supports 8 of the [10 steps] and are working to ship the rest.

 ![FROM IDEA TO PRODUCTION IN 10 STEPS](/images/blogimages/idea-to-production-10-steps.png)

-We are also working on better integrations to GitLab a truely comprehensive package.
+We are also working on better integrations to GitLab a truly comprehensive package.
 </div>
 </div>